2023 Affiliate Marketing Roadmap from Anna Gita

 Can affiliate marketers get sued?

-It is possible for affiliate marketers to be sued in certain circumstances, and it is also possible for advertisers to be held liable for their affiliate marketers’ activities.
+Affiliate marketers can be sued in certain circumstances, and it is also possible for advertisers to be held liable for their affiliate marketers’ activities.

 This is one of the reasons it can be difficult for aspiring affiliate marketers to get approved to participate in affiliate marketing programs.